IIITLucknowSWEngg/CSITTeam013/Assignment2/Design.md

 ### **5.1 Overview**

-The deployment architecture of Nova Digital involves a distributed system setup that encompasses various components and infrastructure to ensure efficient content delivery and availability.
+The deployment architecture of NOVA Digital involves a distributed system setup that encompasses various components and infrastructure to ensure efficient content delivery and availability.
 Here are the key elements of the deployment architecture:

 - **Client Devices:**
   - Client devices include smartphones, tablets, smart TVs, web browsers, and other devices through which users access the Nova Digital platform.
-  - Nova Digital supports a wide range of devices, each with different resolutions, screen sizes, and capabilities.
+  - NOVA Digital supports a wide range of devices, each with different resolutions, screen sizes, and capabilities.

 - **Content Delivery Networks (CDNs):**
   - CDNs play a crucial role in the deployment architecture by distributing content geographically closer to the end-users, reducing latency and improving streaming performance.